crypblizz8/crab-stuff/day-one/README.md

 There are many other traits in Rust, and different types implement different sets of traits depending on their behavior.
 You can learn more about Rust traits in the official documentation: https://doc.rust-lang.org/stable/book/ch10-02-traits.html

 ```

-My Personal Summary of the above

-- Trait: features of types
-- `Copy`: Copy directly + no extra allocation of memory
-- `Clone`: Copy directly + extra allocation of memory
-- `IntoIterator`: Value turns into a iterator which is a type that produces sequence of values one at a time.
-- Other traits but the above are the basics.

 Here is an example of using the IntoIterator trait to convert an array into an iterator in Rust: